SystemFalse/random/README.md

 # Random Library v1.2.2
 ## Overview
 This is small library for generating random things.
 It was designed to be used in 1 line of code.
-The main class is `Generators`, which provides a lot of static methods for creating generators.
-All generators implement the `Generator` interface.
-It contains only 1 method to implement: `<T> generate(java.util.RandomGenerator)`.
+The general class is `Generators`, which provides a lot of static methods for creating generators.
+All generators implement the functional interface `Generator` that provides method `generate(java.util.random.RandomGenerator)`.

 ## Installation
 ### Maven